tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

   add range to interval[i.n] // merging adjacent ranges
 ```

-Unfortunately, many other versions of this PDF look absolutely horrible and I
+Unfortunately, many other versions of this PDF look absolutely horrible (like
-had to do some digging to find the version linked above.
+bad OCR) and I had to do some digging to find the version linked above.

 Finally we can start thinking about doing some actual register assignment.
 Let's return to the 90s.